lunajulio/Constelations/README.md

 # Constellations
-Graphic construction based in a dataset of stars and constellations
+Graphic construction based in a dataset of stars and constellations.

 ## 3D - Graphic